-The Finder will unmount your drive, and it may take a few minutes for it to be remounted, and the encryption process may take some time, as with FileVault.
+The Finder unmounts your drive, and it may take a few minutes for it to be remounted, and then the encryption process may take some time, as with FileVault.

 Encrypt Time Machine Backups

-If you use Time Machine to back up your Mac, you have the option to encrypt the drive you use for backups.
-To do this, you need to choose encryption when you set up your disk for Time Machine.
+If you use Time Machine to back up your Mac, you have the option to encrypt the drive you use for backups, and you should definitely to this.
+To enable encryption, you need to choose the option when you set up your disk for Time Machine.
 If you are already using a disk with Time Machine, you can stop using it, turn on encryption, then add it again.

 Open the Time Machine preference pane (in System Preferences).
 Click Add or Remove Backup Disk.
 Choose a disk, and check Encrypt Backups at the bottom of the dialog.